Plebware/otto/soulbearing.md

  *I have not quit.*
 *Not yet.*

-The strange thing about having one-hundred and ten goals is that they begin revealing patterns.
+The strange thing about having 110 goals is that they begin revealing patterns.

 Many of them are not actually separate goals at all.